Himanshu9003/K8S_project/Implementation Journal_K8S.md

 **Goal \-**

 Install and set up a Minikube single-node Kubernetes cluster.
 Understand the architecture of Kubernetes.
 Deploy a **two-tier Flask application with MySQL** on the cluster by Kubectl using YAML manifests.
-Install and set up **Prometheus and Grafana** for monitoring running applications on cluster, setting up **alerts**, and exposing the application to the **internet using the NGINX Ingress Controller**.
+Install and set up **Prometheus and Grafana** for monitoring running applications on cluster, setting up **alerts**, and exposing the application to the **host/node using the NGINX Ingress Controller**.

 ***